 It is common to lose friends during a divorce.
 Mutual friends may feel pressured to “pick a side” then they go M.I.A.
 Connect with close friends and talk to them about how you are feeling.
 Try to organize a few days a week where you are either with friends, family, or pursuing a new hobby in a social environment.

 If you are going through a divorce and need assistance finding a good therapist, we have excellent referrals, including a therapist located in our offices.
-Call us at the San Diego Family Mediation Center, (858) 736-2411.
+Contact West Coast Family Mediation Center.